DDAZZA/renogen/README.md

 Renogen or Re(lease) No(tes) Gen(erator) is a development tool to separate feature notes from product versions.

+This renogen can not do and will have to be reviewed manually
-- Notes might not be in the correct order (e.g. if a task has to be run before/after something else)
+- Order the notes in the orrect order (e.g. if a task has to be run before/after something else)
-- Issue Duplicate notes might be added (e.g. 2 tickets might want to run the same task)
+- Remove Duplicate notes that might be added (e.g. 2 tickets might want to run the same task)

 ### Installation